kevinolega/businessideasph/_posts/2013-05-28-everyones-an-expert-by-seth-godin.md

 date: 2013-05-28 00:14
 author: Kevin Olega
 ---
-I'm paraphrasing a bit.

-Everyone"s an expert is the third installment on how to build a website that people go to by Seth Godin.
+Everyone's an Expert is the third installment on how to build a website that people go to by Seth Godin.

 Seth talks about how people don't search for things to buy online.

-People search to make sense of things and  to take action based on what makes sense for them to do so.
+People search to make sense of things and take action based on what makes sense for them to do so.

 High traffic blogs receive a lot of traffic for a specific reason.